canonical/content-cache-k8s-operator/docs/tutorials/getting-started.md

 hello-kubecon/0*      active    idle   10.1.97.193
 ```

 Note: `ingress-proxy` is the name of the relation.
-This is needed because establishes that the two charms are compatible with each other.
-You can run `juju info content-cache-k8s` to check what are the relation names provided by the Content-cache-k8s application.
+You can run `juju info content-cache-k8s` to check what are the relation names provided by the Content-cache-k8s application and `juju status --relations` to see the relations currently established in the model.

 The deployment finishes when the status shows "Active".